Shoreline

 The Timeline of Glacial Melting and Sea Levels

 When the ice sheet reached its maximum extents around 25,000 years ago, you could walk directly to Nova Scotia across the ice sheet that covered the Gulf of Maine.
-The weight of the ice depressed the land and, when the glacier finally retreated about 14,000 years ago, the sea flooded the interior of Maine submerging areas that are 300 feet above today’s sea level.
-In a process called isostatic rebound, over the the next 1,000 years the sea retreated enough so that islands began appearing at the start of this trail, 222 feet above current sea levels.
-It took another 1,000 years for the shoreline to drop to this level which is now 166 feet above sea level.
+When the glacier finally retreated about 14,000 years ago, the sea flooded the interior of Maine submerging areas that are 300 feet above today’s sea level.
+In a process called isostatic rebound, over the the next ~1,000 years the sea retreated enough so that islands began appearing at the start of this trail, 222 feet above current sea levels.
+It took another ~1,000 years for the shoreline to drop to this spot (elevation – 166 feet).
 During this time, sea levels were also rising from the injection of water from the melting glacier, but not nearly as fast as the land was rebounding.
-As the rebound slowed, the sea was able to settle at each level for longer periods.
+Massive amounts of water was still locked in ice.
+Land extended unto the Gulf of Maine.
+Artifacts left by proto-indians have even been found on the ocean floor.

 The Younger Dryas Cooling Period

-Further complicating things, a period of cooling period from about 12,900 to 11,700 years ago, slowed the melting of ice and the glacier temporarily advanced.
-Since Maine was mostly ice-free the rebound continued as rising sea levels slowed.
+Further complicating things, a cooling period from about 12,900 to 11,700 years ago, caused the glaciers to briefly advance.
+Since Maine was mostly ice-free by this time the rebound continued while rising sea levels slowed.

 Crowd Sourcing: Your Thoughts